autumndancer/handouts/README.md

-# handouts
+# Handouts
 Guide to creating and updating handouts for the library.
+THese include what's in the spinner rack as well as electronic versions of those handouts.